cristovaoolegario/orders-tracker-cli/README.md

 ![GitHub](https://img.shields.io/github/license/cristovaoolegario/orders-tracker-cli)

-A CLI tool written in golang to track your orders. (only supports correios API by now)
+A CLI tool written in golang to track your orders.

+It supports the following APIs:
+- Correios API

 > This project still under development.